Free Walking Tour Berlin

 The Charlottenburg Palace

 Palace, the largest palace in the city.
-Built as a royal summer residence
+The rulers constructed this building to be their summer royal residence

 this architectural masterpiece.